yoursunny/NDNts/integ/cxx-tests/README.md

-# NDNts ndn-cxx Compatibility Tests
+# NDNts C++ Compatibility Tests

-These integration tests confirm NDNts is compatible with ndn-cxx reference implementation.
+These integration tests confirm NDNts is compatible with C++ reference implementations.
-They only work on Linux, and require `build-essential libndn-cxx-dev` packages.
+They only work on Linux, and require `build-essential libndn-cxx-dev libpsync-dev` packages.

 `corepack pnpm test` runs the tests.
 C++ compilation is handled automatically.